-Most domestic violence is directed at women but men are abused too, in both heterosexual and same sex relationships.
+Most domestic abuse is directed at women but men are abused too, in both heterosexual and same sex relationships.

 Seeking help as an abused man could be difficult.
 You may feel there’s nowhere to turn or that no-one will take you seriously.